-I believe we can retrain our brain.
 It is (no pun intended) a decision.
 We can choose to accept the fact that we are indecisive and say: “Oh well, I’ve always been this way.”
-OR we can consciously make a decision to trust ourselves, tap into our internal guidance, and use the great resources of the web to research the facts when it comes to things outside of our knowledge/skillset.
+OR we can consciously decide to trust ourselves, tap into our internal guidance, and use the great resources of the web to research the facts when it comes to things outside of our knowledge/skill set.

 Making decisions is a part of life.
 Choose to be a confident, take-charge person.

 Enter your name and best email and click the button below. :-)